MichalOpoka/ecfr/cfr/title-10-Energy/chapter-I-Nuclear-Regulatory-Commission/part-72-Licensing-Requirements-Independent-Storage-Spent-Nuclear-Fuel-HighLevel-Radioactive-Waste-ReactorRelated-Greater-Than-Class-C-Waste/subpart-D-Records-Reports-Inspections-Enforcement/section-72.75.md

 (e) *Initial notification:* Reports made by licensees in response to the requirements of this section must be made as follows:

-(1) Licensees shall make reports required by paragraphs (a), (b), (c), or (d) of this section by telephone to the NRC Headquarters Operations Center.2
+(1) Licensees shall make reports required by paragraphs (a), (b), (c), or (d) of this section by telephone to the NRC Headquarters Operations Center at the numbers specified in appendix A to part 73 of this chapter.1

-2 The commercial telephone number of the NRC Headquarters Operations Center is (301) 816-5100.
-Those licensees with an available Emergency Notification System (ENS) shall use the ENS to notify the NRC Headquarters Operations Center.
+1 Those licensees with an available Emergency Notification System (ENS) shall use the ENS to notify the NRC Headquarters Operations Center.

 (2) When making a report under paragraphs (a), (b), (c), or (d) of this section, the licensee shall identify: